subor/sdk/docs/topics/ue4.md

 ## Download SDK from developer website Instructions

-1. You can directly download our sdk from our developer website(http://dev.playruyi.com).
+1. You can download our sdk from [here](https://github.com/subor/sdk/releases/).
 Our SDK files will be in two folders: __include__ and __lib__.
 Put them in one of your game module source folder.
 For example, `source/ModuleName/include` and `source/ModuleName/lib`.
 They may be put in a sub-folder, just make sure they're in the same folder.
 1. Open __ModuleName.Build.cs__ and add `ModuleName/xxx/include` to the `PublicIncludePaths` property.
 For example:

         PublicIncludePaths.AddRange(